evhub/rabbit/README.md

 Strings in rabbit are also not complicated, and are really very similar to strings in any other language.
 Here's the basic syntax:
 ```
-"hello, world"		# Creates a string--it should be noted that single quotes will NOT work--they are reserved for global defaults
+"hello, world"		# Creates a string--it should be noted that single quotes will NOT work--they are reserved for creating defaults
 "Answer: "+2		# Strings support addition, even with other things that are not strings (result = "Answer: 2")
 "hello"*2		# Multiplication behaves like one would expect, in this case doubling the string (result = "hellohello")
 "01234":2		# Strings also support indexes, just like matrices (result = "2")
 "01234":1:3		# As well as indices, just like matrices (result = "12")
 ```

 #### Rabbits Take Classes